Southend-on-Sea: Between the wars

-After the war Southend continued to grow in both residents and visitors, with many moving out of London to live in better conditions.
-Its population in 1921 was recorded as 106,050, but as the census was postponed to the summer months due to a planned general strike, it was greatly inflated by holidaymakers.
+Following the war, Southend continued to grow in both residents and visitors, with many moving out of London to live in better conditions.
+Its population in 1921 was recorded as 106,050 but, as the census was postponed to the summer months due to a planned general strike, it was greatly inflated by holidaymakers.
 The Corporation purchased three former German U-boat engines to generate power for the tram network, siting them at Leigh, London Road and Thorpe Bay.
 During 1924, the Sunken Gardens at the side of the pier became Peter Pan Playground, a children's pleasure garden.
 The pier head was enlarged in 1929 with the Prince George extension, at a cost of £58,000, to manage the increasing number of visitors arriving by paddle steamer.
 A Southend icon, EKCO, opened their large factory at Priory Crescent on the site of a former cabbage patch in 1930.
 To cope with the increase demand for housing, the Earls Hall estate was built during 1930, with the Manners Way estate joining it just north along with a new road towards in Rochford in 1937.
 The London Taxi Drivers Charity for Children completed their first taxi drive to Southend in 1931, with 40 Hackney carriages bringing children to the town, who were given 6d to spend on the seafront.
 At the 1931 Census the population of Southend was recorded at 110,790, however the town would grow further by absorbing South Shoebury district and parts of Rochford district in 1933.
 Southend tried their first autumn illuminations during 1935, following the example set in 1913 by Blackpool.
 The town became a favourite with motorcycle riders during the 1930s, with the phase, Promenade Percy, coming from this pastime.
 In the same year, the council purchased land on the Cliffs at Westcliff to build a 500-seater theatre and concert venue to be called Shorefield Pavilion with working starting four years later only to be suspended by the start of the war.